Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Numerical examples

 \section{Numerical examples}

-In this study, the Newton-Rapshon iterative procedure \cite{reddy2014introduction} is employed to obtain the solutions of the nonlinear problems.
-Accordingly, the iterations, where the solutions of current time step can be obtained based on the solutions of previous time step, are repeated until the solutions converge.
-For the geometrically nonlinear dynamic analysis of the FG plate under various dynamic loadings, which the equations of dynamic problem depend on both the time domain and unknown displacement vector, the Newmark's integration scheme \cite{newmark1959method} is selected.
-In all numerical examples, the PZT-G1195N piezoelectric is employed and perfectly bonded on the top and bottom surfaces of the FG plate structure as well as ignored the adhesive layers.
+In this work, Newton-Rapshon iterative procedure is employed to obtain the solution of nonlinear problems.
+For the geometrically nonlinear dynamic analysis of FG plate under various dynamic loads, which the equations depend on both the time domain and variable displacement, Newmark's integration scheme is exploited.
+In all numerical examples, the PZT-G1195N piezoelectric is employed as well as perfectly glued on the upper and lower surfaces of plate and neglected the adhesive layers.
+In addition, a mesh of $15\times15$ quadratic B\'ezier elements, as illustrated in Fig. \ref{fig:Mesh_15x15}, is utilized in order to model all square plate structures in this work.